Samdan9/NostalgiaCrafted/README.md

 # NostalgiaCraft (once more)
 Copyright and DMCA: Resources are Copyright of Mojang AB.
-This repo does not host any content that is infringing upon Mojang's Copyright.
-This repo does not host any files from the NostalgiaCraft (Eaglecraft) project, or any portion of the decompiled Minecraft 1.5.2 source code or resources.
+This repository does not host any content that is infringing upon Mojang's Copyright.
+This repository does not host any files from the NostalgiaCraft (Eaglecraft) project, or any portion of the decompiled Minecraft 1.5.2 source code or resources.

 # THIS REPOSITORY DOES NOT CONTAIN INTELLECTUAL PROPERTY FROM MOJANG
 # FILING A FALSE DMCA IS ILLEGAL AND IMMORAL

-# Okay so lets try this again-
+# Okay so let's try this again-

 I believe that I might have a second chance to rehost Nostalgiacraft after reading a bit more on how the DMCA take down even happened and how I can avoid it?

 # The NostalgiaCraft Project!
- By Samdan9 (Minecraft Chrome Dev)
+ By Samdan9 (MinecraftChromeDev)

 ## What is this?

-NostalgiaCraft was a Project that I started in August of 2022, Updated until September 22, 2022, Discontinued November of 2022 and DMCA'ed March 13, 2023 as a result of the mass DMCA take down (I had source code since I forked the project)
+NostalgiaCraft was a Project that I started in August of 2022, Updated until September 22, 2022, Discontinued November of 2022 and DMCA'ed March 13, 2023 as a result of the mass DMCA take down (I had source code hosted since I forked the project)

+## Oh yeah, this happened too-

+Yeah- so I haven't touched this readme in quite some time, but I thought that this would be important to share.
+So basically, I guess Archive.org must have had some sort of purge of everything related to Eaglercraft.
+So, again, my crap was taken down.
+I really don't feel like uploading it again, so whatever.
+If you find something on Archive.org claiming to be MY work.
+Don't trust it.

 # 90% of the original assets were changed.